 Our popular Shepparton Art Museum will be re-located to the foreshore of Victoria Park Lake, thanks to a joint funding venture between the Victorian Government, Greater Shepparton City Council and the Federal Government.

-The new and improved SAM will showcase unique ceramics, indigenous and multicultural collections to hordes of visitors, while construction of the project will create 72 direct and 109 indirect jobs, injecting an estimated $34.5 into the local economy.
+The new and improved SAM will showcase unique ceramics, indigenous and multicultural collections to hordes of visitors, while construction of the project will create 72 direct and 109 indirect jobs, injecting an estimated $34.5 million into the local economy.